TOPS (file server)

 TOPS (Transcendental OPerating System) is a peer-to-peer LAN-based file sharing system best known in its Macintosh implementation, but also available for DOS and able to interoperate with Unix's NFS.
 Originally written by Centram Systems West, the company was purchased by Sun Microsystems as part of Sun's development of the NFS ecosystem.
 The Centram company was renamed to TOPS after its acquisition by Sun.
-Sales of TOPS dried up after the introduction of System 7, which featured a similar file sharing system built-in, and Sun spun off their NFS developments to Sitka.
+Sales of TOPS dried up after the introduction of System 7, which featured a similar file sharing system built-in, and Sun spun off their NFS developments for Mac to Sitka.

 Early versions

 TOPS was implemented in the 1980s, an era where each computer system featured its own networking protocol and were generally unable to talk to each other.
 At the time Apple was in the midst of the Macintosh Office effort, and was working with two external companies to develop the Apple Filing Protocol (AFP), built on top of AppleTalk.
 The Macintosh Office effort ultimately failed, and one of the two companies, Centram, decided to implement a similar system on their own.
 This became the first version of TOPS.

 When TOPS was originally released in July 1985 there was no peer-to-peer file sharing solution on the Mac.
 According to PC Magazine, connecting a Mac to an Apple LaserWriter printer was the initial intended function of AppleTalk.
 Apple's own file sharing solution, AppleShare, was not released until later, and unlike TOPS it required a dedicated server machine to run on, at least a Mac Plus.
 For smaller offices TOPS was an attractive low-cost solution, and saw relatively widespread use.
 Even after the introduction of AppleShare, TOPS managed to hold on to an estimated 600,000 client installs.

 TOPS was initially a protocol using a custom set of remote procedure calls and able to talk only between TOPS clients.
 PCs generally lacked networking of any sort, and Centram addressed this problem by introducing a line of LocalTalk cards for the PC, along with a TOPS client.
 Files could be exchanged between the two computers, with filename conversion as required.